-It’s not only ales – ten at any one time, but Sambrook's Wandle and Harveys Sussex Best are regulars – but traditional cider and perry, too.
+It’s not only ales – ten at any one time, but Sambrook's Wandle and Harveys Sussex Best are regulars – but traditional cider and perry too.
 Sausages still sizzle away on the hob beside the bar, where cheery regulars chat with the staff or study the racing form.
-Decor is provided by portraits of long-forgotten personalities lining the narrow walls of the one main bar, and signature harps glazing in the front windows, which open out completely as summer comes.
+Decor is provided by portraits of long-forgotten personalities lining the walls of the narrow main bar, and signature harps glazing in the front windows, which open out completely as summer comes.
 There's also a quieter upstairs room.